 JPlex is a software package for computing persistent homology of finite simplicial complexes, often generated from point cloud data.

 NOTE: As of 2011, JPlex is being phased out in favor of the software package javaPlex (also linked on this page).
 We suggest that JPlex users switch to javaPlex.
+Plex is broken in recent versions of MATLAB.
+We hope to have it fixed eventually.
+Please let us know if you think you can help.

 For an older, C++ based version of Plex, check here.